-If, after reading this guidance, you have a query relating to either the policy or procedures contained therein, you must contact the DWP Advice Line.
-Please do not use the 'E-mail page owner' and 'Page information' links at the bottom of each page of guidance to raise policy queries, these should only be used to report broken hypertext links.
+39. If you have a query about these operational instructions please post your query onto the Advice Portal.

+Please only use the 'E-mail page owner' and 'Page information' links at the bottom of each page of guidance to report broken hypertext links.